Things You Can’t Miss in Central Otago!

 3. Race Around the Highlands Race Track

 Cromwell is known as the “Fruit Bowl of the South” thanks to all its orchards and vineyards.
 However, the Central Otago town has another (and perhaps more exciting) claim to fame which is the Highlands Motorsport Park.
 Hop into one of their supercars and experience an international standard race track.
-Or race your mates on their 650m go-karting track.
+Or race your mates on their 650m (2,133ft) go-karting track.
+See more activities in the area using the 10 Damn Good Things to Do in Cromwell.

 4. See the Historic Town of Ophir